RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 1. Edit the yaml files for your specific deployment, if necessary:

     - [bundle.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/bundle.yaml) - The bundle file includes several declarations:
-        - rbac (Role-Based Access Control) defines who can access which resources.
+        - `rbac` (Role-Based Access Control) defines who can access specified resources.
 The Operator application requires these definitions to deploy and manage the entire Redis Enterprise deployment (all cluster resources within a namespace).
 These include declaration of rules, role and rolebinding.
-        - crd, creating a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for your Redis Enterprise Cluster resource.
+        - `crd` creates a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for your Redis Enterprise Cluster resource.
 This provides another API resource to be handled by the k8s API server and managed by the operator we will deploy next.
-        - operator, creates the operator deployment, which is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
+        - `operator` creates the operator deployment that is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
 Among many other responsibilities, it creates a [stateful set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that runs the Redis Enterprise nodes, as pods.
 The yaml contains the latest image tag representing the latest Operator version available.

-        This yaml should be applied as-is, without changes.
-To apply it:
+        This yaml file is commonly not necessary to edit.

+        1. To apply this yaml file, run:

             ```src
             kubectl apply -f bundle.yaml
             ```

-        You should receive the following response:
+            After the yaml is applied you receive the response:

             ```src
             role.rbac.authorization.k8s.io/redis-enterprise-operator created
             serviceaccount/redis-enterprise-operator created
             rolebinding.rbac.authorization.k8s.io/redis-enterprise-operator created
             customresourcedefinition.apiextensions.k8s.io/redisenterpriseclusters.app.redislabs.com configured
             deployment.apps/redis-enterprise-operator created
             ```

         1. Verify that your redis-enterprise-operator deployment is running: